Aiden-Vihaan/HARMONI-Human-Automation-Interaction/docs/research-foundation.md

 The project investigates how humans interact with intelligent automated systems and how system communication can influence human understanding, decision-making, trust, workload, and intervention behaviour.

-HARMONI is intentionally university-neutral and is not designed for or affiliated with any particular university, laboratory, company, or research group.

----

 # 1. Research Domain

 The primary research domain is: